ComplexityGarage/Lidar/README.md

 https://botland.store/time-of-flight-sensor/16638-lidar-tf-luna-laser-distance-sensor-8m-uarti2c-5903351249041.html
 ### Servo (FEETECH Standard Servo FS5103B)
 https://www.pololu.com/product/3424
 Servo has a running angle of approximately 180°, the angular velocity can be easily modified in a wide range.
+Full specification can be found in FS5103B-specs.pdf.
 ### Other
 - Piezo buzzer,
 - 5V power generator (optional, the 5V pins of Raspberry Pi seem to work just fine)),